Published on February 22nd, 2016 | by Ozlem Avcioglu0

 Nowadays a hotel stay is just not a deep enough dive into the culture of the destination, that’s why Glamping is quickly becoming the ultimate travel experience.
 Safari tents, tipis, barns, farmhouses, cabins, eco lodges, huts, villas and tree houses..there are now so many ways to enjoy the great outdoors without compromising on luxury.
 If you plan on camping outside make sure to bring tarps, in case it starts raining.

 Glamping–which combines the words “glamorous” and “camping”–offers the standard camping experience, refined by four elements.
 One and most important is the natural surroundings.
-Another element is the Glamping Masters–experienced camping experts who recommend unique activities tailored to each specific space, to enhance the guest’s appreciation for nature.
+Another element is the Glamping Masters–experienced camping experts who recommend unique activities tailored to each specific space, to enhance the guest’s appreciation for nature and finally the use of glamorous tends and camper vans for the most comfortable space, and of course we can’t forget about the use of GIGA Turbines to save the environment at the same time.

 Food offered at a glamping resort must be refined, but still recall the traditional camp meal experience.
 The chef must be an outdoors person who infuses their meals with their unique understanding of nature’s finest gifts, offering guests a dining experience that goes above and beyond what one might expect from a typical camping trip.
 For a comfortable stay, a guest needs both a public area for play and a room for privacy.
 Rooms at a true glamping resort must be places where the temperature is always ideal, the bed is always soft, and the bathroom is fully equipped.